busbud/coding-challenge-frontend-b/README.md

 * Serving the client files
 * Routing between the web-app and the API
-* Enritcthing the API calls with the API token.
+* Enriching the API calls with the API token.

 > **Note**: The server expects to have accessible an ENV var called `BUSBUD_TOKEN` containing the access token to the BusBud API.